billabear/billabear/readme.md

 ### Workflows

 Workflows are a powerful feature of BillaBear.
-They allow you to integrate important tasks that have to be done during a process that if it fails you want to be able to retry later and resume with the rest of the process.
-This avoids manual developer intervention which can be timely and annoying.
+They allow you to integrate important tasks that have to be done during a process that, if it fails, you want to be able to retry later and resume with the rest of the process.
+This avoids manual developer intervention which can be time-consuming and frustrating.

 For example, you might want a microservice to be called on a subscription creation to allow for the creation of resources.

-Another example of where workflows are useful is when you're issuing refunds and for some reason the connection/API rquest fails.
+Another example of where workflows are useful is when you're issuing refunds and for some reason the connection/API request fails.
 You can retry the refund later without requiring manual intervention.

 ### Templates

 BillaBear uses Twig templates for the generation of documents such as invoices, quotes, and emails.
-This allows you to customize the look and feel of these documents to match your brands.
+This allows you to customise the look and feel of these documents to match your brands.
 It also allows for using the email service provider's templates.
-Both of these allows other departments other than tech to make minor changes, no more minor tickets to change the wording in an invoice or an email.
+Both of these allow other departments other than tech to make minor changes - no more minor tickets to change the wording in an invoice or an email.

 ### Tax Management